shuvra-matrix/CHAT-SONIC/README.md

   </ul>
 </details>

 <!-- Features -->

 ### :dart: Features

 - User
   - do conversations and much more with the chatbot.
 The language model can answer questions and assist you with tasks, such as composing emails, essays, and code.
   - Text to image generate
+  - It has Progressive Web App (PWA) capabilities, users can install the app on their home screens, just like a native app, and access it with a single tap.

 <!-- Env Variables -->

 ### :key: Environment Variables

 To run this project, you will need to add the following variables to your .env file